-Winthrop poll finds black and white divide in south - South Carolina Radio Network
+Winthrop poll finds black and white divide in South - South Carolina Radio Network

-New data released from December’s Winthrop Poll Southern Focus Survey of 11 southern states show that while attitudes of white and African-American Southerners on racial issues show some congruence, deep divides still exist.
+New data released from December’s Winthrop Poll Southern Focus Survey of 11 southern states show that, while attitudes of white and African-American Southerners on racial issues show some agreement, deep divides still exist.

-In two examples of changing attitudes, black and white Southerners generally agreed that people of different races should be allowed to live wherever they please and marry whomever they please, as well as believe that all races should be treated equally
+In two examples of changing attitudes, black and white Southerners generally agreed that those of different races should be allowed to live wherever they please and marry whomever they please.
+There was also consensus that all races should be treated equally

+However, the divergence comes on how much discrimination exists in the South.

-Poll director Scott Huffmon told South Carolina Radio Network most of the African Americans polled say they have been discriminated against.
-“Over half of African Americans say they have and fewer than one in five whites say they have.”
+Poll Director Scott Huffmon told South Carolina Radio Network a majority of the African-Americans polled say they have been discriminated against.
+“Over half of African-Americans say they have and fewer than one in five whites say they have,” he said.

-Also released for the first time are the results of a survey based experiment.
-Half of the respondents were asked whether they believed that whites in America have “privileges” that non-whites do not have, while the other half were asked if they believed that non-whites in America experience “barriers.”
+Half of the respondents were asked if they believed that whites in America have “privileges” that non-whites do not have, while the other half were asked if they believed that non-whites in America experience “barriers.”

 Among those who heard the “privilege” version, 92 percent of blacks, 50 percent of whites, and only 36 percent of Confederate Flag supporters believed whites have privilege.
 However, among those asked about non-whites facing “barriers,” those agreeing among whites and Confederate Flag supporters increased by about 20 points over the “privilege” wording while slightly fewer African Americans agreed.

 “We’re still living in a different culture.
-Whites and blacks are experiencing the same world very differently,” said Huffmon.
+Whites and blacks are experiencing the same world very differently,” Huffmon said.

-The Southern respondents contacted for this poll reside in: Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia.
+The Southern respondents contacted for this poll lived in: Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia.
 The sample size does not allow for breakdowns by individual states.

 CLICK HERE FOR THE LATEST QUESTIONS AND ANSWERS.